ros101/ros101-ros101.github.io/object/incident-ada.md

 end Overflow;
 ```

 Variable X is defined as a 64bits Float ranging from 0 to 3.000.000.000 while variable V is defined between 0 and 1.000.
-This software should fail when X, incremented by 0.5 is converted into an integer.
+This software should fail when X is converted into an integer.

 Compilation: